Skip to content

 Select the correct Component type from the list.
 Depending on the Component type, different settings need to be made.

-Serial: Select the correct Equipment from the list, enter a read-out interval, enter the Modbus ID and an optional IP address.
+Select the correct Equipment from the list, enter a read-out interval, enter the Modbus ID and an optional IP address and port.

-Analog: Select the correct Equipment from the list.
-The range next to the Equipment name indicates the measurement range.
-Make sure to select the correct measurement range.
-The range is usually printed on the sensor.
+Select the correct Equipment from the list.
+The range indicates the measurement range.
+Make sure to select the correct measurement range which matches your sensor specifications.
+The measurement range and sensor type is usually printed on the sensor.

 Enter the read-out interval.